Manage every aspect of your school's critical data.

 Why change the development process?

-As with most large changes, there’s not just one single factor that led to TASS making the switch to a new development cycle.
+As with most large changes, there was not just one single factor that led TASS to switch to a new development cycle.

 Ultimately, the decision came down to three key points, which Brad broke down as: